GauS: Differentiable Scheduling Optimization via Gaussian Reparameterization: Evaluation

 \hypertarget{formB}{\textbf{Formulation B:}} \textit{Latency-constrained, memory footprint optimization for regular scheduling}.
 In some realistic hardware workloads~\cite{amaru2015epfl}, the peak storage units is more important:

 \textbf{Formulation C:} \textit{Latency, resources, and recurrence-constrained, memory footprint optimization for modulo scheduling}.
-To further demonstrate the flexibility and understand performance of the schedulers, we also use modulo scheduling~\cite{rau1981some, lam1988software, soi2025optimal}.
+To further demonstrate the flexibility, we also use modulo scheduling~\cite{rau1981some, lam1988software, soi2025optimal}.
 For a given resources limit $C_{res}$, and given II: